 Written and Directed by Bill Forsyth

 Quick, name some great filmmakers before the 1990s that hail from Scotland.
 Actually, there are plenty, it’s just that most made their careers and reputations in London, and some later in Hollywood.
-The home-grown talent Bill Forsyth won the hearts of filmgoers with his droll, endearing teen romance Gregory’s Girl, a Scots film so Scottish that one needs subtitles to understand its English dialogue.
-Instead of going for huge laughs, or going the crime film route that served some of his later countrymen, Forsyth concentrates on a little picture about high school socializing, where the already-wise girls help the boys make up their confused teenaged minds.
+The home-grown talent Bill Forsyth won the hearts of filmgoers with his droll, endearing teen romance Gregory’s Girl, a Scots film so Scottish that one needs subtitles to understand its English-language dialogue.
+Instead of going for huge laughs, or going the crime film route that served some of his later countrymen, Forsyth concentrated on a little picture about high school socializing, where the already-wise girls help the boys make up their confused teenaged minds.

 Many more fans came Forsyth’s way with the marvelous Local Hero, which managed to mix indigenous culture and whimsy better than anything this side of Alexander Mackendrick’s Tight Little Island back in the Ealing days.
 International corporate interests target a lovely costal hamlet, but practical, non-aggressive native instincts win over the interlopers and save the day.
 The show almost verges on the fantastic in its appreciation of nature, and in Jenny Seagrove even has its own version of a mermaid.
 That’s a picture that needs to be brought back to disc, right away.

-This time think ‘low key humor,’ and then turn the dial a tiny bit lower.
+This time think ‘low key humor’ and then turn the dial a tiny bit lower.
 Writer-director Bill Forsyth builds his picture around the easygoing personality of Bill Paterson, an actor noted in supporting roles in The Killing Fields, The Witches and The Adventures of Baron Munchausen.
-I remember best from the Ian McKellen Richard III and the original UK miniseries Traffik.
+I remember him best from the Ian McKellen Richard III and the original UK miniseries Traffik.

 Comfort and Joy could be classified as a crime film, just not in any serious way.
-It’s set in the Christmas season in Glasgow, where radio personality Alan Bird (Bill Paterson) is locally famous as Dickie Bird, the early morning get up & face the traffic day starter.
-Alan’s eccentric live-in girlfriend Maddy (Eleanor David) is amorous and impulsive, and one of her impulses results in Alan being left high and dry just before the holiday.
-Suddenly, being a light-hearted daily companion for the public seems unfulfilling.
+It’s set in the Christmas season in Glasgow, where radio personality Alan Bird (Bill Paterson) is locally famous as Dickie Bird, the city’s early morning get up & face the traffic day voice.
+Alan’s live-in girlfriend Maddy (Eleanor David) is amorous, eccentric and impulsive, and one of her impulses results in Alan being left high and dry just before the holiday.
+Suddenly, being the public’s light-hearted daily companion for the public seems unfulfilling.
 To avoid depression, Alan leans for emotional support on a surgeon friend, an old buddy who has a wife and two adorable kids.
 In his car one night, he chases after Charlotte (C.P. or Clare Grogan), a smiling sales girl in an ice cream truck, and by accident finds the distraction he seeks: a veritable ice cream war being quietly waged on the streets of the ancient city.
 The few ice cream trucks of the “Mr. Bunny” line run by Charlotte and Trevor (Alex Norton) are being strong-armed by the larger, aggressive, “Mr. McCool” ice cream empire, run by the Italian Mr. McCool (Roberto Bernardi) and his three sons.
 The fight is over both raw materials and territory.
-Alan first witnesses the McCool mob seriously thrashing a “Mr. Bunny” truck, and has soon thrown himself into the job of peacemaker, which results in free ice cream from both sides but also a lot of misleading information.
+Alan first witnesses the McCool mob seriously thrashing a “Mr. Bunny” truck.
+He soon throws himself into the job of peacemaker, which results in free ice cream from both sides but also a lot of misleading information.
 To get the warring parties together, Alan uses the airwaves to send out secret messages, which inadvertently convince his boss that he’s going off his rocker.
 It’s all part of Alan’s need to forget Maddy, but he also wants to take on a more serious journalistic role in radio.
 In the meantime, the McCool and Bunny factions are acting like Capone and Bugs Moran, with Alan’s shiny red BMW caught in the middle of their indiscriminate vandalizing.

 It’s hard to describe the effect Bill Forsyth achieves in Comfort and Joy.
-For a while you may think that he’s setting up a droll atmosphere to launch into some larger theme, as does happen to some degree in Local Hero.
+For a while you may think that he’s setting up a droll atmosphere to launch into some larger theme, as happens to some degree in Local Hero.
 No, in this case the eccentric mood and cozy Glasgow nights are what the picture is all about.
 We’ve got plenty of comedies about somebody caught in a humiliating romantic breakup, but Comfort has no scenes of agonized soul-searching.
 Alan expresses his misery by saying that he’s a little depressed, not by screaming his lungs out or threatening suicide.
 Even auto accidents and the aftermath of insane vandalism are accepted without excess theatrics.
 Forsyth looks instead at the little things, such as the companion-deprived Alan suddenly being envious of every happy couple he sees on the street.
 He finds himself trying to make eye contact with women, before realizing that they’re obviously attached.
 Instead of big comedy gags, Forsyth sets these up as simple observations.
 I counted only two or three major ‘ha ha’ moments in the picture, which I guess is why Universal promoted it with the tag line, “A Serious Comedy.”

 It’s fun to see Alan Bird try to drop his Dickie Bird persona for serious reportage on the city.
 As soon as he slips into ‘earnest investigator’ mode, he realizes that something isn’t working.
 He’s much better at his long-winded but thoroughly entertaining Dickie Bird radio patter, saying why he loves Glasgow, making jokes about his co-workers and lying that there’s a big Christmas party in swing at the station, when he’s working alone with a skeleton crew while the married men are at home with their families.
 Alan Bird isn’t a really a dotty guy, he just plays one on the radio.